kbjorklid/pomodoro_flutter/CONVENTIONS.md

 ### Application layer
 - Use Case classes should be named "*UseCase".
 For example, "StartTimerUseCase"
-- Use Case classes should have a single public method called either 'execute' ore 'query', depending whether the use case is a command or a query.
+- Use Case classes should have a single public method called either 'execute' or 'query', depending whether the use case is a command or a query.
 - Use Case classes should have a single constructor that takes all dependencies as parameters.